petenorth/angular-5-example/README.md

 * 'Docker Image' should be docker.io/petenorth/nodejs8-openshift-slave
 * fill in everything else identically to the maven and nodejs container fields.

-Finally click on 'Advanced ...' of the Kubernetes Pod Template (not the container advanced options) and make sure the Service Account is set to jenkins .
+Finally click on 'Advanced ...' button of the Kubernetes Pod Template (not the container advanced options) and make sure the Service Account is set to jenkins .

-You then need to add the container definition (click on the 'Add Container')

 ### Create binary build configuration